bgoonz/BGOONZ_BLOG_2.0/docs/content/cheat-sheets/github-cheat-sheet.md

 #### commit

-Stores the current contents of the index in a new “commit.”
+Stores the current contents of the index in a new "commit.”
 This commit contains the changes made and a message created by the user.

     # commit with a message
     $ git commit -m "Added multiplyNumbers() function to HelloWorld.c"